Skip to main content

 Learn More

-Earlier, Bob had a distinguished career in leadership roles as Special Agent-in-Charge at the U.S. Virgin Islands Office of the Attorney General, Detective Sergeant with the New York City Police Department, Inspector with the Osceola County Florida Sheriff’s Department and Chief of Police in Crystal River, Florida.
-He was also Director of Investigations for the Recording Industry Association of America.
-Bob began his career as a Patrol Officer with the U.S. Customs Service.
+With a background in law enforcement, Bob has had an illustrious career holding leadership positions in various agencies.
+He served as Special Agent-in-Charge at the U.S. Virgin Islands Office of the Attorney General, Detective Sergeant with the New York City Police Department, Inspector with the Osceola County Florida Sheriff’s Department, and Chief of Police in Crystal River, Florida.
+Additionally, he was the Director of Investigations for the Recording Industry Association of America and began his career as a Patrol Officer with the U.S. Customs Service.

-Bob is frequently interviewed by major media outlets including ABC, CBS, CNN, CNBC, C-SPAN, NBC, The Today Show, Bloomberg and The Wall Street Journal about global anti-counterfeiting strategies, cross-industry collaboration, and the impact of counterfeiting on governments and consumers.
-He has testified before the U.S. House Judiciary Committee, the Italian Parliament and made a presentation at the Vatican on forced child labor.
-Bob serves on the Board of Europol’s IP Crime Coordinated Coalition (IPC3), a major European law enforcement agency.
+Bob’s expertise and thought leadership in the field of anti-counterfeiting have garnered him widespread recognition.
+He is frequently sought after by major media outlets, including ABC, CBS, CNN, CNBC, C-SPAN, NBC, The Today Show, Bloomberg, and The Wall Street Journal, to share insights on global anti-counterfeiting strategies and the impact of counterfeit goods on governments and consumers.
+Additionally, Bob has testified before the U.S. House Judiciary Committee and the Italian Parliament, and he has delivered a presentation at the Vatican on the issue of forced child labor.

 Dawn Buonocore Atlas